-- 20 There is an increasing amount of models for the interplanetary magnetic field.
-Starting with the Parker model, the magnetic field model can be extended to include the latitudinal dependence, the poleward component, the time-dependence, and the polarity and tilt effect even in the analytic or semi-analytic treatment.
+There is an increasing amount of models for the interplanetary magnetic field.
+Starting with the Parker model, the magnetic field model can be extended to include the latitudinal dependence, the poleward component, the time dependence, and the polarity and tilt effect even in the analytic or semianalytic treatment.
 Which model to choose would depend on the application, e.g., if the solar cycle is to be included or not, or if the latitudinal dependence is to be or not.
-In the temporal sense, cosmic ray diffusion has the shortest time scale, about 13 hours for relativistic particles nearly at the speed of light to travel over 100-au distance in - 25 the heliosphere.
-In contrast, plasma turbulence evolves together with the solar wind, and the time scale is intermediate, being of the order or days, cf. the solar wind travel time from the Sun to the Earth orbit, 1 au, is about 100 hours or roughly 4 days.
-Charged dust motions and modulation of the cosmic ray flux in the heliosphere evolve on the longest time scale among the three applications, of the order of of years (secular variation of the orbital parameters).
+In the temporal sense, cosmic ray diffusion has the shortest timescale, about 13 h for relativistic particles nearly at the speed of light to travel over 100 au distance in the heliosphere.
+In contrast, plasma turbulence evolves together with the solar wind, and the timescale is intermediate, being of the order or days; i.e., the solar wind travel time from the Sun to the Earth orbit, 1 au, is about 100 h or roughly 4 d.
+Charged dust motions and modulation of the cosmic ray flux in the heliosphere evolve on the longest timescale among the three applications, of the order of of years (secular variation of the orbital parameters).

-The accuracy or the uncertainty of the reviewed models need to be verified using in situ magnetic field measurements from the previous, current, and upcoming spacecraft missions.
+The accuracy or the uncertainty of the reviewed models needs to be verified using in situ magnetic field measurements from the previous, current, and upcoming spacecraft missions.
 Above all, the magnetic field in the inner heliosphere will be extensively studied with Parker Solar Probe, BepiColombo (in particular, the cruise-phase measurements), and Solar Orbiter.

-It is interesting to note that the analytic expression is also available for the coronal magnetic field (during the solar minimum)

-and the local interstellar magnetic field surrounding the heliosphere.
+It is interesting to note that the analytic expression is also available for the coronal magnetic field (during the solar minimum) and the local interstellar magnetic field surrounding the heliosphere.
 Hence, naively speaking, one may expect to construct a more complete model of the magnetic field from the Sun to the local interstellar medium.
 Such a model, once smoothly and rationally connected from one region to another, enables one to improve the accuracy of theoretical studies on plasma turbulence evolution, charged dust motions, and diffusion of cosmic ray and energetic particles.

 It is also worth noting the limits of the models.
-First, the magnetic fields are highly structures in the solar corona and at the solar surface.
-At some distance sufficiently close to the Sun, the interplanetary magnetic field should smoothly be connected to 10 the coronal magnetic field.
+First, the magnetic fields are highly irregular in structure in the solar corona and at the solar surface.
+At some distance sufficiently close to the Sun, the interplanetary magnetic field should smoothly be connected to the coronal magnetic field.
 Second, the outer heliosphere has the termination shock and the heliopause, which are not included in the models in this review.
-Third, the solar variability includes not only the 11-year sunspot number variation or the 22-year magnetic structure variation, but also modulations of the solar cycle on long time scales such as 100 or even 1000 years.
+Third, the solar variability includes not only the 11year sunspot number variation or the 22-year magnetic structure variation, but also modulations of the solar cycle on long timescales such as 100 or even 1000 years.